 Everyone has been wronged, offended, and sinned against at some point.
-How are Christians to respond when such offenses occur?
-According to the Bible, we are to forgive.
+How are Christians to respond when such offenses occur against them?
+According to the Bible, we are to forgive others.
 Ephesians 4:32 declares, “Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.”
 Similarly, Colossians 3:13 proclaims, “Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.”
-The key in both Scriptures is that we are to forgive others as God has forgiven us.
+The key in both Scriptures is that we are to forgive fellow believers as God has forgiven us.
 Why do we forgive?
 Because we have been forgiven!
-Those who are not Christians, however, have not been forgiven by God and have neither the power nor the desire to forgive others.
+Our forgiveness of others should reflect God’s forgiveness of us.

 In order to forgive those who sin against us, we must first of all understand God’s forgiveness.
 God does not just forgive everyone automatically with no preconditions—if He did, there would be no lake of fire in Revelation 20:14–15.
 Forgiveness, properly understood, involves repentance on the sinner’s part and love and grace on God’s part.
 The love and grace are there, but the repentance is often lacking.
 So, the Bible’s command for us to forgive one another does not mean we ignore sin.
 It means we gladly, gracefully, lovingly extend forgiveness to those who repent.
 We are always willing to forgive when given the opportunity.
 Not just seven times, but “seventy times seven” times (Matthew 18:22, KJV).
 Refusing to forgive a person who requests it demonstrates resentment, bitterness, and anger, none of which are the traits of a true Christian.